List of Emmerdale characters introduced in 2013: Joanie Wright

 Joanie Dingle (also Wright and Dingle-Wright) played by Denise Black, made her first screen appearance on 12 August 2013.
 The character and Black's casting was announced on 20 June 2013.
 The actress began filming in the same week as her casting announcement.
 Of joining the show, Black commented "'Joanie's a character I've never played before.
 My first grandma.
 Dear lord, that came round quick.
 She is going to get some very tasty stories, so I'm really looking forward to it.
 I already know quite a few of the cast and I met Lesley Dunlop (Brenda Walker) on my first day, who said 'you'll love it here, it's a lovely job'.
 The casting came through on my birthday so there we go, what a present.
 I can't believe my luck."
 Series producer Kate Oates added that Joanie's story would see her play against some of the show's best-loved characters and called Black "a fabulous asset to the show.".
 On 7 November 2013, it was announced that Black had filmed her final scenes and departed on 14 November 2013 at the end of her current storyline.
 On 6 May 2015, it was announced that Black had reprised her role and would return on 17 June 2015.
 Of her return, Black said "I am very excited to be coming back to Emmerdale.
 It's a lovely show to work on and I'm well set for Joanie's revival.
 I bet she has learned a thing or two since we last saw her.
 Is she still a single grandma?
 Has she changed?
 How is Kyle?
 I can't wait to find out."
 On 30 January 2017, Joanie was killed off in a previously unannounced departure.
+Laura-Jayne Tyler from Inside Soap called the character a "homewrecker".

 Joanie is the adoptive grandmother of Kyle Wyatt (Huey Quinn), the son of Amy Wyatt (Chelsea Halfpenny) and Cain Dingle (Jeff Hordley).
 When Kyle reappears, viewers learn that he is now living with his "caring and loving grannie Joanie".
 Black called her character "feisty" and said that enjoys playing poker and drinking pints.
 Black also revealed that she had let her hair grow out grey for the part, causing people to give up their seats for her on the Tube.
 Ahead of her return in June 2015, Black explained that Joanie's life had taken a turn for the worse since she was last in the village.
 Struggling with her new situation, Joanie will seek out Kyle's father, Cain, and ask for financial support.